128technology/docs/docs/plugin_m800_watchdog.md

 title: M800 Watchdog
 ---

 The Audiocodes M800 platform is among 128 Technology's certified platforms.
-Of its capabilites, it supports a hardware watchdog which is enabled by way of a userspace application.
+Of its capabilities, it supports a hardware watchdog which is enabled by way of a user space application.
 The watchdog will monitor the responsiveness of the operating system and if there is no activity for a period of time, the system will perform a restart.

 ## Installation